-Our second clinical-stage product candidate is ANX007, an investigational C1q antigen-binding fragment, or Fab, designed for intravitreal administration in patients with complement-mediated neurodegenerative ophthalmic disorders.
+Our second clinical-stage product candidate is ANX007, an investigational C1q Fab designed for intravitreal administration in patients with complement-mediated neurodegenerative ophthalmic disorders.
 Consistent with the results we observed in preclinical studies, in the Phase 1b trial with intravitreal administration in glaucoma patients, ANX007 was well-tolerated and showed full target engagement and inhibition of C1q in the eye for at least four weeks.
 We believe inhibition of C1q may provide neuroprotective benefit by preventing the aberrant loss of functioning synapses in the retina in a variety of ophthalmic disorders, including glaucoma and geographic atrophy, or GA.
-Based on a range of considerations, including preclinical data, clinical results observed to date, proximate clinical validation and an established, objective clinical and regulatory path, we are planning a Phase 2 trial of ANX007 in patients with glaucoma or GA in 2020 with the goal of protecting against the loss of photoreceptor neurons in a well-defined patient population.
+Based on a range of considerations, including preclinical data, clinical results observed to date, proximate clinical validation and an established, objective clinical and regulatory path, we plan to advance ANX007 into a Phase 2 trial in patients with GA in 2021 with the goal of protecting against the loss of photoreceptor neurons in a well-defined patient population.

 Our preclinical pipeline includes ANX009, an investigational C1q Fab designed for subcutaneous delivery.
 We are developing ANX009 to enable chronic dosing for patients with antibody-mediated autoimmune disorders where anti-C1q may have a disease-modifying effect and where we can utilize our targeted biomarker-driven approach.
 These disorders may include autoimmune hemolytic anemias and a subset of lupus nephritis patients who are selected for pathogenic anti-C1q antibodies, or PACA, and who have a high risk of renal flare.
-We intend to advance ANX009 through investigational new drug, or IND, enabling studies, select our initial lead autoimmune disease indication and commence a first-in-human, or FIH, clinical trial in healthy volunteers in 2020.
+We intend to select our initial lead autoimmune disease indication and commence a first-in-human, or FIH, clinical trial in 2020.
+We are developing additional next generation product candidates, including ANX105, an investigational monoclonal antibody with enhanced dosing and PK properties designed for chronic neurodegenerative diseases, and small molecules designed for chronic autoimmune and neurodegenerative diseases.
+We intend to advance both ANX105 and our small molecule candidates through IND enabling studies in 2021.